Future Homes Hub Logo

 Purpose

-Develop an industry-led proposal for reducing embodied and whole-life carbon in new homes.
+Develop an industry-led approach for reducing embodied and whole-life carbon in new homes aligned to emerging government policy.

 Context